Share capital

 Financing of private limited companies

-New companies rarely generate a surplus from the first day.
+New companies rarely generate a profit from the first day.
 This means that the company may need money over and above the minimum requirement for share capital in order to cover the company's obligations.
 If the company has to take out a loan, the minimum level of share capital could provide insufficient collateral for the bank to grant a loan to the company.
 Additional financing will then normally be obtained through an increase in the share capital or through loans to the company.
-Financing can be sourced internally from the shareholders or an offer can be made to external parties to purchase shares or provide loans.
+Financing can be sourced internally from the shareholders, or an offer can be made to external parties to purchase shares or provide loans.

 The Brønnøysund Register Centre on share capital